oracle-livelabs/database/db-23cfree-fundamentals/setup-environment/setup-environment.md

 ## Task 2: Create database tables

 1. You will now create tables in the ORDS-enabled schema.
 First, you must login to the database and update your workshop user's password.
+To do this, we will install SQLcl, a command line tool used to interact with your database.

     ```
+    $ <copy>sudo yum install -y sqlcl</copy>
+    $ <copy>export JAVA_HOME=/usr/java/jdk-11.0.10</copy>
-    $ <copy>sqlplus / as sysdba</copy>
+    $ <copy>sql / as sysdba</copy>
     ```

-    Change the container name appropriately to match the pluggable database name where you have ORDS installed.
+2. Change the container name appropriately to match the pluggable database name where you have ORDS installed.

     ```
     SQL> <copy>alter session set container = freepdb1;</copy>
     ```

-    Update the workshop user's password.
+3. Update the workshop user's password.
 Make sure to replace `<new_password_here>` with your chosen password.

     **NOTE:** This user was already created and granted permissions in the _Run on LiveLabs_ version of this workshop.